 - You should also steer clear of water for at least a week.
 Bathe instead of shower so there’s less risk of getting water in your eyes.
 Don’t use hot tubs or swimming pools.

 - In the first week, refrain from any form of physical activity.
 Even light exercise could cause complications.

 - Although it will be hard, you must not touch your eyes.
 They may itch, but scratching at them could do more harm than good.

 - You’ll have to wait several days to drive again, so make sure you have a ride to and from the surgery.

 About Warm Springs Optometric Group, Your Fremont Optometrists and Eye Doctors

 If you’re looking to get LASIK, you should see us at Warm Springs Optometric Group.
-As your Fremont optometrists and eye doctors, our list of services includes myopia control therapy, contact lens fittings, eyeglasses fittings, sunglasses fittings, sports vision treatment, computer vision treatment, red eye treatment, dry eye treatment, Ortho-K contacts, vision therapy, eye surgeries, contact lens exams, and vision and eye exams.
+As your Fremont optometrists and eye doctors, our list of services includes myopia management therapy, contact lens fittings, eyeglasses fittings, sunglasses fittings, sports vision treatment, computer vision treatment, red eye treatment, dry eye treatment, Ortho-K contacts, vision therapy, eye surgeries, contact lens exams, and vision and eye exams.